-- 2.24 The County Council spends a large proportion of its budget on procuring services, works and goods from other people.
-To ensure that the County Council is protected when it enters into contracts and also that it acts fairly and secures best value from the use of its budget, the County Council has Standing Orders on Procurement and Contracts which can be found in Part 4 Section 5 of the Constitution.
-Standing Orders on Procurement and Contracts govern how the County Council selects contractors and who (member or officers) is allowed to enter into a contract which binds the Council. - 2.25 The County Council is keen to demonstrate that it addresses best value in all of its procurement.
-The Standing Orders on Procurement and Contracts are supplemented by a Procurement Strategy which sets out how the County Council hopes to achieve best practice in procurement. - 2.26 Provisions with regard to these matters may be found in the Scheme of Delegation in Part 3 of the Constitution.
+- 2.23 The County Council spends a large proportion of its budget on procuring services, works and goods from other people.
+To ensure that the County Council is protected when it enters into contracts and also that it acts fairly and secures best value from the use of its budget, the County Council has Standing Orders on Procurement and Contracts which can be found in Part 4 Section 4 of the Constitution.
+Standing Orders on Procurement and Contracts govern how the County Council selects contractors and who (member or officers) is allowed to enter into a contract which binds the Council. - 2.24 The County Council is keen to demonstrate that it addresses best value in all of its procurement.
+The Standing Orders on Procurement and Contracts are supplemented by a Procurement Strategy which sets out how the County Council hopes to achieve best practice in procurement. - 2.25 Provisions with regard to these matters may be found in the Scheme of Delegation in Part 3 of the Constitution.
 They are delegated to the Director of Law and Assurance.

-Legal Proceedings, Authentication of Documents and Affixing the Common Seal of the County Council and also to defend itself against actions taken by others.
+Legal Proceedings, Authentication of Documents and Affixing the Common Seal of the County Council

+- 2.26 There are occasions on which the County Council needs to institute legal proceedings against other people in the exercise of its powers and duties and also to defend itself against actions taken by others.
 The Director of Law and Assurance is Solicitor to the Council and its Chief Legal Officer.
-He or she is empowered to institute and defend legal proceedings on behalf of the County Council and to represent it in court and at tribunals.
+He or she is empowered to institute and defend legal proceedings on behalf of the County Council and to represent it in court and at tribunals. - 2.27 The Director of Law and Assurance is also empowered to witness or authenticate documents and to affix the Common Seal of the Council to deeds.
+The Scheme of Delegation in Part 3 sets out those powers in more detail.